-Supa-doc (P.S. – that’s not him in the picture) has given me the A-OK on food re-introduction.
+Super-doc has given me the A-OK to venture into food re-introduction.
 Leaky gut is officially healed.
 He gave me the thumbs up over a week ago but I haven’t delved into it quite yet.
 Apparently, I’ve got to be still long enough to notice a reaction and just haven’t had the time or forethought to do that.
 I think what I’ve missed most during AIP (besides roasted tomatoes) are eggs, and I’m looking forward (with hope) to trying those out.
 We are in the process of getting our chickens onto a completely homemade gluten, corn and soy free chicken feed.
-I’ve read, heard and had Supa-doc confirm that I will have greater success being able to accept eggs if the chickens are not eating any of those allergens.
+I’ve read, heard and had Super-doc confirm that I will have greater success being able to accept eggs if the chickens are not eating any of those allergens.
 My plan is to try eggs once our chickens have been free from gluten and corn (they were already soy free) for about two weeks.

 I have learned, quite the hard way, that my body despises certain oils – such as safflower and sunflower.
 Missing crunchy things, I started eating Terra sweet potato chips, thinking myself to be free and clear to munch away.
 I had no idea which oils they were fried in and didn’t care (D-E-N-I-A-L).
 After almost a month of terrible itching that started at the nape of my neck, included my ear lobes and then shoulders and arms, I started eliminating.
 I had no idea and prayed that the Lord would help me see what was causing this reaction.
 The itching kept me up at night and was…in a word…TORTURE.